-My favourite quick, easy and decadent chocolate lava cake recipe.
+My favourite quick, easy and decadent chocolate lava cakes are these Melting Hot Chocolate Cakes.
 Make the batter ahead and then just bake off when ready.
-Perfect for Valentine’s Day.
+Perfect for Valentine's Day.
 (And gluten free, too!)

 I couldn't let this week go by without sharing something chocolate.
 I have no shortage of chocolate treats, but this one is probably my favourite.
 It scores points for the fact that it is super easy to make, that the batter can be mixed ahead and left in the fridge until ready to bake off later and finally, because it is unbelievably delicious.
 If you're looking for a quick indulgence, look no further!